RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/User-Stuff/Adding a Recipient to a Group DM.md

 Adding a Recipient to a Group DM {#addingarecipienttoagroupdm}
 ============
-- Execute the, `DiscordCoreAPI::Users::addRecipientToGroupDMAsync()` function, while passing in a value of type `DiscordCoreAPI::AddRecipientToGroupDMData`, with a return value of type `void`.
+- Execute the, `Users::addRecipientToGroupDMAsync()` function, while passing in a value of type `AddRecipientToGroupDMData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp